 The Wastelanders update will deliver a new story quest, branching dialogue, choices and consequences, and unique companions, as players will meet and interact with two new human factions: settlers and raiders.
 Things are about to get a lot more lively in Appalachia.

 Fallout 76 Wastelanders was revealed at E3 2019, and here's everything we've learned so far.

 What is the Fallout 76 Wastelanders release date?

-We don't know yet exactly when Wastelanders will arrive, but it's due in the fall of 2019.
+We don't know yet exactly when Wastelanders will arrive, but it's due this fall, meaning we should hear word of an exact date soon.
 It will be a free update for Fallout 76, and if it's anything like the Wild Appalachia update, Fallout 76 Wastelanders won't appear all at once but will be spread out over a few months, with major updates every few weeks and smaller patches interspersed between them.